ermuur/smart-id-documentation/Technical-overview.md

 Together, they provide the following functionality.

 1. Generation of the public key of the user and shares of the private key.
-2. Computation of the signature _S_ on the message _M_, while under the sole control of the user
+2. Computation of the signature _S_ on the message _M_, while under the sole control of the user.
 3. Destruction of the user’s key material, after the keys are no longer useful.

-The Common Criteria evaluation is done on the level EAL4 augmented with the component `AVA_VAN.4`.
-This means that during the evaluation it is assumed that Smart-ID SSCD components are subject to deliberate attacks by experts possessing a high attack potential with advanced knowledge of security principles and concepts employed by the Smart-ID SSCD.
+The Common Criteria evaluation has been done on the EAL4 level augmented with the component `AVA_VAN.5`.
+This means that during the evaluation it is assured that Smart-ID QSCD components are resistant to deliberate attacks by experts possessing a high attack potential with advanced knowledge of security principles and concepts employed by the Smart-ID QSCD.

+The Smart-ID SecureZone Security Target document describes security properties of the system and scope of the evaluation by using Common Criteria specific terms.